argonautproject/data-query/pages/_includes/intro.md

 ﻿
 ## Argonaut Data Query Implementation Guide

-The Argonaut Data Query Implementation Guide is based upon the core [FHIR] API and documents the:
+ The Argonaut Data Query Implementation Guide is based upon the core [FHIR] DSTU2 API and documents:

  - Security and Authorization
  - Data element query of the ONC Common Clinical Data Set